-Exciting short talks on cutting-edge topics by upcoming researchers at UC Berkeley
+Exciting short talks on cutting-edge topics by young researchers at UC Berkeley

 Scarlet City Espresso Bar

-Grounds for Science is a science cafe series organized by UC Berkeley Graduate Students, featuring UC Berkeley Graduate Students.
-Grounds takes place (usually) every 4th Friday of the month at Scarlet City Espresso Bar in Emeryville, a science-fiction-themed cafe that offers a small, intimate environment, home-roasted coffee, select beers and snacks, and a collection of sweet pinball machines.
+Grounds for Science is a public science talk series organized by and featuring UC Berkeley graduate students.
+GfS takes place the 4th Friday of every month at Scarlet City Espresso Bar in Emeryville.
+Accessible by BART and AC Transit, Scarlet City is a science-fiction-themed cafe that offers a small, intimate environment, home-roasted coffee, select beers and snacks, and a collection of sweet pinball machines.

 If you are unsure about participating, we invite you to join us for one of our events to observe and see what it’s like.
 Don’t hesitate to contact us at firstname.lastname@example.org with more questions!